vivek781113/TM-Hachathon/readme.md

 ## Run the project

-To run the project, navigate to the directory where the `.csproj` file is located and execute the following command:
+To run the project, navigate to the  **ResolveProjectDependency** directory where the `.csproj` file is located and execute the following command:

     ```
-    dotnet run --c Release -v q "https://github.com/Azure-Samples/todo-csharp-sql"
+    dotnet run -v q "https://github.com/Azure-Samples/todo-csharp-sql"

     ```

 ## Usage